ashie/BrowserSelector/README.md

 ### `SecondBrowser`

 If you leave the browser name empty for each URL patterns, the browser specified by `DefaultBrowser` will be used for them.
-If you change the browser for such URL patterns, you can do it by the registry value `SecondBrowser`.
+If you want to change the browser for such URL patterns, you can do it by the registry value `SecondBrowser` under the top of `BrowserSelector` key.

 e.g.)